 Building.
-A structure having a roof or cover and intended for human occupancy.
+Any structure used or intended for supporting or sheltering any use or occupancy.

 Building Type, Apartment Building.
 A residential building containing dwelling units arranged around a central hallway.
 Apartment buildings typically have more than one story, but dwelling units do not typically span more than one story.